A world-class winter song recital for Lewes Festival of Song.

 Welcome to our song festival, a celebration of art-song which takes place in St. Anne’s Church in Lewes every July.

-THIS YEAR THE FESTIVAL RUNS FROM FRIDAY 2ND TO SUNDAY 4TH JULY 2021.
+NEXT YEAR'S THE FESTIVAL RUNS FROM FRIDAY 1ST TO SUNDAY 3RD JULY 2022.

 Well done on putting on yet another truly fantastic festival, beautifully planned and full of very special moments.